-Please keep in mind that the purpose of this grant is to share the scarce resource of minority nurse educators across the nation.
+Although the grant is no longer offered, we have maintained the database.
+Please keep in mind that the purpose of this database is to share the scarce resource of minority nurse educators across the nation.
 We have kept this database active past the grant period.

 We hope that you find this site useful, and return to it whenever you have a need for a minority nurse educator certified in Distance Education.

 Thank you for your interest in the Thomas Edison State University School of Nursing's Minority Nurse Educator Database.